 What antibiotics are best for me?

-Each antibiotic is effective only for certain types of infections, and your GP is best able to assess your needs and match them with the available medicines.
+Each antibiotic is effective only for certain types of infections, and your GP is best able to assess your needs and match them with the available drugs.

 In most cases, a GP will choose an antibiotic based on the most likely cause of the infection.
 So, if you have an earache, and antibiotics are necessary, the doctor will choose the antibiotic that best combats the kind of bacteria linked to ear infections.
 A small number of bacteria cause about 90% of pneumonias, so if you are diagnosed with pneumonia, the doctor will choose an antibiotic that will kill those bacteria.

 In some cases, your GP may use laboratory tests to make an antibiotic choice.
 Samples of mucus can be used to identify bacteria under the microscope and may help narrow down which species of bacteria is causing infection.
-Cultures may also be obtained for lab tests to identify the type of bacteria.
+Blood and swab samples may also be obtained for lab tests to identify the type of bacteria.